jcjveraa/prometheus-alerting-nextcloud-talk/README.md

 # Prometheus Alert to Nextcloud Talk Forwarder

-A production-ready Node.js service that forwards Prometheus alerts to a Nextcloud Talk chat room via webhooks.
+A ~~production-ready~~ run at your own risk for now (but plans are to make it better) Node.js service that forwards Prometheus alerts to a Nextcloud Talk chat room via webhooks.

 ## Features